Joseph Giarratano: Life sentence and parole

-Following commutation of his sentence, Giarratano was reassigned to the general prison population at Augusta Correctional Institution.
+Giarratano was reassigned to the general prison population at Augusta Correctional Institution.
 There he set up a 14-week course at the prison on non-violence, with the help of columnist Colman McCarthy of the Washington Post, who had founded the Center for Teaching Peace.
 NBC nightly news covered the non-violence program; it received donations, including a grant from the Catholic Campaign for Human Development.
 The program was closed in 1995, due to "financial improprieties".
 The Department of Corrections later retracted the allegations as reported by the media.
 Giarrantano says that prison officials did not like it.

 Officials transferred Giarrantano for a time to the mental health unit at the Powhatan Correctional Center, then to the Buckingham Correctional Center.
 He was stabbed by another inmate and has asserted that officials spread the word that he was a "snitch", which they deny.
 They eventually moved him to a prison in Utah, for his own protection.
 It was later reported in the Richmond Times Dispatch that he was transferred to Utah Supermax because the Virginia Corrections Director "had a politically hot prisoner that he wanted get rid of".
 He was transferred to Joliet, Illinois, and returned to Virginia in March 1997.
 He had kept communication with supporters at Amnesty International and other groups.

 Giarratano recanted his confessions and was seeking parole when he was first eligible in the spring of 2004.
 Supporters still sought his freedom.
 In 2004, the state said they could not find any of the physical evidence collected from the crime scene in 1979, and "Norfolk and Virginia authorities have maintained that the biological evidence in Giarratano's case was destroyed years ago."
 At a hearing in 2004, his counsel was seeking this physical evidence in order to conduct DNA testing to exclude Giarratano from the scene.
 That forensic testing had not been available in 1979.

+On November 21, 2017, Giarratano was granted parole.
+He died at his home in Charlottesville on October 6, 2024, at the age of 67.